 As humans, we’ve all had to endure the seemingly torturous act of waiting.
-Whether as a child, eagerly waiting for our slice of the birthday cake to be passed down, or as an adult, having to sit in drab waiting room at the doctor’s office.
+Whether as a child, eagerly waiting for our slice of the birthday cake to be passed down, or as an adult, having to sit in a drab waiting room at the doctor’s office.
 As Tom Petty and the Heartbreakers perfectly put it, “the waiting is the hardest part”.

 Perceived Wait Times Feel Longer than Actual Wait Times